jlombino/dsc-phase-2-project-v2-3/README.md

 Author: Jason Lombino

-For more information on this project please see my presentation or <a href= https://github.com/jlombino/dsc-phase-2-project-v2-3/blob/main/Final_Notebook.ipynb>Jupyter Notebook</a>
+For more information on this project please see my <a href= https://github.com/jlombino/dsc-phase-2-project-v2-3/blob/main/slides.pdf>Presentation</a> or <a href= https://github.com/jlombino/dsc-phase-2-project-v2-3/blob/main/Final_Notebook.ipynb>Jupyter Notebook</a>
 <br>

 <h1>Business Problem</h1>